ut-ras/Mercury-2016/Meeting-Notes.md

 ### 4 Dec 15

 First official meeting of the Mercury 2016 team.
 6 leaders met to discuss general strategies for the upcoming competition.
-The strategies decided from lessons learned from the 2015 team.
+The strategies decided upon were fed from lessons learned of the 2015 Mercury team.

-* We
+* Forward bias all coding tasks for longer testing and integration times
+* Implement two separate timelines for Mercury administrative processes and Mercury robotic design
+* Reduce lead times on ordering parts